 During the landfill construction activities a limit of waste verification was performed along the western boundary of Landfill 6.
 Results from the investigation showed that the limit of waste was east of the boundary depicted in the design drawings.
-As a result, the cap components were constructed over the revised limit of waste (Conti and EA, January 2007).
+In order to account for the increase of material, Conti reshaped the northern portion of the landfill.
+The reshaped portion was within the required minimum and maximum slope requirements set forth in the Closure Plan.
+Details of the minor variations are documented in Section 2.3.3 of the Engineer's Certification Report.
 Soil samples collected during the limit of waste verification [analyzed for VOC, SVOCs, PCBs, pesticides, and TAL metals and compared to NYSDEC Technical Guidance Memorandum (TAGM) 4046] reported no exceedances for any of the COCs, with the exception of iron.
 The iron exceedances were attributed to site background conditions.